Kisses and first-day euphoria as new British MPs arrive

 Labour members kept a lower profile after their party's defeat by an unexpectedly large margin, although likely leadership contenders such as Chuka Umunna were around and chatting to colleagues.

-Spare a thought, too, for those MPs who lost their seats last week and now face having to adjust to life after politics.
+Spare a thought, too, for those MPs who lost their seats last week and now face having to adjust to a life outside politics.

 Former Conservative lawmaker Louise Mensch wrote a blog Sunday advising them to take regular exercise, acknowledge they will be prone to depression and avoid alcohol in the coming months.